AdiRishi/turborepo-remote-cache-cloudflare/README.md

 Keep the following in mind

 -   Replace `SECRET` and `YOUR_API_URL` with your chosen values.
+-   Turborepo requires that the `TURBO_API` value must not end with a trailing slash
 -   The `TURBO_TEAM` value must begin with `team_`
 -   Remember to add the `.env` file to `.gitignore`
 -   If you are building your project in some remote CI tool (like Github Actions) you need to make these environment variables available to your build script